 2. Edit the task name if you wish to.
-Then, click Add File or Add Folder and next Browse to select files.
+Then, click Add File or Add Folder to select files.

-3. Then you can select files from local disk, network share, or NAS (make sure you have the stored path and password).
+3. Then, you can select files from local disk, network share, or NAS (make sure you have the stored path and password).
 If you select NAS/share, you’ll see this picture.
-Click “Add Network Location” option to go on.
+Click “Add Share or NAS Devices” option to go on.

-4. Click the space to add destination path.
+4. Click the second box to add destination path.
 You can store files to local hard drive, network drive, NAS, or cloud drive.
 Enter the username and password when prompted.

-5. Specify custom settings in Backup Options, Schedule, and Scheme beneath if necessary.
+5. Specify custom settings with the following three options.
 Finally, click Start Backup to add or run the task.

 Backup Options: enable password encryption, email notification, and write comment for the task.

-Scheme: specify backup strategies to delete obsolete backups while keeping backup up-to-date.
+Backup Scheme: specify backup method (full/incremental/differential backup) and backup strategies to delete obsolete backups while keeping the latest backups.

 To backup from or to cloud drive, please install its related desktop app on the machine beforehand.

-Special recommendation: the family software of AOMEI products, AOMEI Centralized Backupper, is able to create backup task and manage tasks for all remote computers that are in the same LAN from a central console (usually a server).
-Get this best practice for business backup work now.
+The family software of AOMEI products, AOMEI Centralized Backupper, is able to create backup task and manage tasks for all remote computers that are in the same LAN from a central console (usually a server).